MSColab - A Flight Path Collaboration Platform

 Backup Data Base

-For backups you can dump by pg_dump -d mscolab -f outpu.sql the sqlite database and restore it by psql -v ON_ERROR_STOP=1 < new_db.sql
+For backups you can dump by pg_dump -d mscolab -f output.sql the sqlite database and restore it by psql -v ON_ERROR_STOP=1 < new_db.sql

-On a PostgreSQL db you can regulary do backups by creating a dump by pg_dump using a cron job
+On a PostgreSQL db you can regularly do backups by creating a dump by pg_dump using a cron job

 #!/bin/bash